DFE-Digital/get-into-teaching-app/app/views/content/get-support-training-to-teach-if-you-are-disabled.md

   - Disability
   - Adjustments
   - Teacher training

+# this is a test for secondary nav structure
+parent:
+  path: "/training-and-funding"
+  navigation: 15
 ---

 The experience and perspective of a diverse workforce is valued in school culture.